nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

     # dataset folder contains subject1.nii and subject2.nii
     my_data = ['dataset/subject1.nii', 'dataset/subject2.nii']

-Nilearn also provides a "wildcard" pattern in order to list many files With one expression:
+Nilearn also provides a "wildcard" pattern to list many files with one
+expression:

 ::